salt-die/batgrl/docs/user/gadgets.rst

 gadgets include:
 * `Pane`, a gadget with a background color.
 An `alpha` attribute can modify its transparency.
 * `Graphics`, a gadget for arbitrary RGBA textures.
 * `Text`, the most general gadget.
-Its content is represented by a NumPy array of cells.
-  The `Cell` dtype represents all the properties a terminal character can have such as its character, whether it's bold, or the color of its foreground.
+Its state is an array of cells where each cell carries attributes a terminal character can have such as its character, whether it's bold, or the color of its foreground.

 Size and Pos Hints
 ------------------